-- 1. Matters not included on the published agenda may be discussed and acted upon by the legislative body only under the following situations: - a. at a meeting a majority of the Members determines in open session that the matter in question constitutes an "Emergency" as defined in Government Code section 54956.5; or - b. two-thirds (2/3) of the Members or if less than two-thirds is present by unanimous vote of the Members present, the Members determine that: - i) there is a need to take immediate action; and - ii) the need for action came to the attention of the City after the agenda had been posted; or - c. the item was posted for a prior meeting occurring not more than five calendar days prior to the date action is taken on the item, and at the prior meeting the item was continued to the meeting at which action is being taken.
+- 1. Matters not included on the published agenda may be discussed and acted upon by the legislative body only under the following situations: - a. at a meeting a majority of the Members determines in open session that the matter in question constitutes an "Emergency"9; or - b. two-thirds (2/3) of the Members or if less than two-thirds is present by unanimous vote of the Members present, the Members determine that: - i) there is a need to take immediate action; and - ii) the need for action came to the attention of the City after the agenda had been posted; or - c. the item was posted for a prior meeting occurring not more than five calendar days prior to the date action is taken on the item, and at the prior meeting the item was continued to the meeting at which action is being taken.